EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 ```

 The formula used to specify this recipe `~ blurb` does not have an outcome, because we are using **recipes** and **textrecipes** functions on their own, outside of the rest of the tidymodels framework; we don't need to know about the outcome here.
-This preprocessing recipe tokenizes our text (Chapter \@ref(tokenization)) and filters to keep only the top 20,000 words, but then it transforms the tokenized text in a new way to prepare for deep learning that we have not used in this book before, using `step_sequence_onehot()`.
+This \index{preprocessing}preprocessing recipe tokenizes our text (Chapter \@ref(tokenization)) and filters to keep only the top 20,000 words, but then it transforms the tokenized text in a new way to prepare for deep learning that we have not used in this book before, using `step_sequence_onehot()`.

 ### One-hot sequence embedding of text {#onehotsequence}